--from 20%-30% declining balance basis

--straight line over the useful life

--straight line over the term of the lease (five years)

--from 20%-30% declining balance basis
+Field and Automotive equipment -from 20%-30% declining balance basis Buildings and structures -straight line over the useful life Leasehold improvements -straight line over the term of the lease (five years) Other assets -from 20%-30% declining balance basis

 Assets under construction are capitalized as a separate component of property and equipment.
 On completion, the cost of construction is transferred to the appropriate category.
 Assets under construction are not amortized.
 Amortization commences on the date when the assets are available for use.